American Silversmiths

 • He worked circa 1839-1845 as a silversmith and clockmaker in Norfolk VA 17

-• Advertised in the Old Dominion (Norfolk VA), 7 Sep 1839, offering, in rhyme, his services as watchmaker, jeweler, and silversmith from his shop on Main Street.
+• Advertised: Old Dominion, on 7 Sep 1839, in Norfolk VA.
+Offering, in rhyme, his services as watchmaker, jeweler, and silversmith from his shop on Main Street.
 17

-• Advertised in the Norfolk and Portsmouth Herald (Norfolk VA), 7 Dec 1840, his shop "under the sign of the big clock" on Main Street.
+• Advertised: Norfolk and Portsmouth Herald, on 7 Dec 1840, in Norfolk VA.
+His shop "under the sign of the big clock" on Main Street.
 17

-• Advertised in the Old Dominion (Norfolk VA), 22 Jan 1842, announcing that L. Hathaway, gold- and silversmith, was now working from the shop of S. N. Botsford.
+• Advertised: Old Dominion, on 22 Jan 1842, in Norfolk VA.
+Announcing that L. Hathaway, gold- and silversmith, was now working from the shop of S. N. Botsford.
 17

-• He appeared on the 1850 census taken at Bristol CT, listed as a clockmaker.
+• He appeared on the census in 1850 in Bristol CT.
+Listed as a clockmaker.

-• He was a partner circa 1850 with Henry Botsford in Bristol CT as S. N. & H. C. BOTSFORD, manufacturing an assortment of brass goods and equipment.
+• Partnership: Henry Botsford, circa 1850, in Bristol CT.
+As S. N. & H. C. BOTSFORD, manufacturing an assortment of brass goods and equipment.

 • He worked in 1851-1854 as a clockmaker in Bristol CT for the firm of MATHEWS, JEWELL & Co, making brass clock movements.

-• He appeared on the 1860 census taken at Southington CT, listed as a manufacturer.
+• He appeared on the census in 1860 in Southington CT.
+Listed as a manufacturer.

 Samuel married Caroline Beebe on 1 Sep 1834 in Danbury CT.
 (Caroline Beebe was born on 21 Jun 1815 in Danbury CT and died on 20 Mar 1882 in Bridgeport CT.)